-Where is the mobile market now and what does it mean for parking management systems?
+Where is the mobile market now and what does it mean for Android or iOS parking management systems?

 Having been referred to as a “sinking ship”, Apple’s current situation on the smartphone front is less than rosy.
 Five years in and five and a half iOSs later, it is safe to say that the honeymoon is over and the iPhone simply does not hold the caché it once had.
 According to the IDC the Android OS was found on 3 out 4 smartphones being shipped in Q3 2012.